ortegi/ortegi/README.md

 - 👋 Hi, I’m Maria Ortega
 - 👀 I’m interested in Front-End Web development
 - 🌱 I’m currently working in a project called InferIa
-- 💞️ I’m looking to collaborate on interesting proyects with Vue js
+- 💞️ I’m looking to collaborate on interesting proyects with Vue js or React
 - 📫 How to reach me maria3108x@gmail.com

 :rocket: Best projects i have ever made with Vuejs 3: